October 28th, 2021.

 When you download and use our Services, we automatically collect information on the type of device you use and the operating system version.

-We send you push notifications from time-to-time in order to update you about any events or promotions that we may be running.
+We send you push notifications from time-to-time to update you about any events or promotions that we may be running.
 If you no longer wish to receive these types of communications, you may turn them off at the device level.
 To ensure you receive proper notifications, we will need to collect certain information about your device such as operating system and user identification information.

 We do not ask for, access, or track any location-based information from your mobile device at any time while downloading or using our mobile apps or services.